 If you follow my reviews, you know Kingsbury is a fave.
 However, this book was not a favorite of mine, so let’s jump into what I liked and didn’t.

 What I liked about Two Weeks were the messages I gathered from its pages.
 When it comes to Kingsbury books, the message(s) are ultimately what I’m after and they were delivered.
 The little bits of wisdom I took away from this book were that everyone has a story AND you have to trust God’s timing.
 Your story will not match mine, but no matter the circumstances, God stands with us.
-We have to remember that during the hard times, especially when the answers we seek may not be the answers we desire.
+We have to remember that during the hard times, especially when the answers we seek may not be the answers God has for us.

 Unfortunately, the things I didn’t like about Two Weeks outweigh those I did.